 Column References

-In SQL, aggregate functions are used to calculate a set of values and return a single value.
-When using aggregate functions in SQL, it is crucial to understand column references.
+In SQL, aggregate functions are crucial in calculating a set of values and returning a single value.
+These functions are beneficial when dealing with large datasets.
+When using aggregate functions in SQL, it is essential to understand column references.
 A column reference is a name containing the data you want to aggregate.
 To use an aggregate function with a column reference, specify the column's name in the function's parentheses.

 For example, to find the average salary of employees in a table called "employees", you would use the AVG function with the column reference "salary" like this: